wasiakbar8/me_myselfi_ai/README.md

 # MeMyselfI.ai 🧠

-*MeMyselfI.ai* is a modular, AI-powered productivity and self-management platform built on a scalable microservices architecture using *Python, **Firebase, and **OpenAI* APIs.
-This project is designed to empower users through intelligent voice interactions, unified messaging, secure storage, calendar integration, budgeting tools, and more.
+**MeMyselfI.ai** is a modular, AI-powered productivity and self-management platform.
+It leverages a **Python-based microservices backend** deployed on **AWS Cloud Services**, paired with a **Flutter/Dart** mobile frontend.
+This architecture enables scalable, intelligent features like voice control, smart scheduling, unified communication, and secure document storage.

 ---